wolftech-app/redux-websocket/README.md

 ## Usage

-`redux-websocket` will dispatch some actions automatically, based on what the internal WebSocket connection.
-Some actions will need to be dispatched by you.
-You can more easily do that by using the action creator functions detailed below.
+`redux-websocket` will dispatch some actions automatically, based on events emitted by the internal WebSocket instance.
+Some actions will need to be dispatched by you. `redux-websocket` comes with action creator functions, documented below.
 You don't _have_ to use these functions, but we recommend it.
-If you do not want to use the action creator functions, the actions themselves are all detailed below as well.
+If you do not want to use the action creator functions, the actions themselves are all documented below as well.

 ## API